Fabian-Stein/perspectron/README.md

 Turn the playing field to from a 3 dimensions to 2, so that height differences disappear and you move over block (You can also generate the effect of Esher paintings this way)

+## Content
+Right now their are around 50 interesting levels.

 ## Sequences
 Levels are organized into sequences/chapters, which riff off the same concept.
 I want to explore the "idea-space" of a mechanic in this way.
 Examples of this are: